theirc/airbel/src/_studies/validation-of-sel-measures-in-nigeria-for-use-in-the-education-crisis-response-necr-project.md

     publication_type:
 ---

-We identified measures of social-emotional learning (SEL) that could be used to evaluate changes in students’ SEL competencies in the context of the Education Crisis Response project in Nigeria.
-A&nbsp;series of analyses were conducted to collect evidence of validity and reliability for:
+We identified measures of social-emotional learning (SEL) that could be used to evaluate changes in students’ SEL competencies in the context of the Education Crisis Response project in Nigeria (NECR).
+A series of analyses were conducted to collect evidence of validity and reliability for:

 1. The Social Competence Scale (teacher report)
 2. The Moods and Feelings Questionnaire (student report)